nelliecampbell/ML-in-Patients-with-Cholangiocarcinoma/README.md

 --Split Data into Target and Features
 --Handle categorical variables before feature selection
 --Feature selection
-  Define models and metrics
+--Define models and metrics
-  Cross-validation for the training set
+--Cross-validation for the training set
-  Fit the training model and make predictions on the test set
+--Fit the training model and make predictions on the test set
-  Select the best model
+--Select the best model
 ML Target Variable overall survival status
-  Split Data into Target and Features
+--Split Data into Target and Features
-  Handle categorical variables before feature selection
+--Handle categorical variables before feature selection
-  Feature selection
+--Feature selection
-  Define models and metrics
+--Define models and metrics
-  Cross-validation for the training set
+--Cross-validation for the training set
-  Fit the training model and make predictions on the test set
+--Fit the training model and make predictions on the test set
-  Select the best model
+--Select the best model

 ## Major Results